raspberrypilearning/octapi-calculating-pi/en/step_9.md

 cluster = dispy.JobCluster(compute, nodes=server_nodes)
 ```

-This client code creates a cluster object using your 'compute' function and points to servers on your network with the addresses specified.
+This client code creates a `cluster` object using your `compute` function and points to servers on your network with the addresses specified.

 + Copy the code asking the user to input the number of trials and jobs, but rename your `no_of_trials` variable to `no_of_jobs`.
 In this version, each trial will be a job run on the cluster.